The number of solutions for random regular NAE-SAT: Introduction

-We say the model has \emph{free energy} $\FE(\alpha)$ if $Z^{1/n}$ converges to $\FE(\alpha)$ in probability as $n\to\infty$. \textit{A~priori}, the limit may not be well-defined.
-If it exists, however, Markov's inequality and Jensen's inequality imply that it must be upper bounded by the \emph{replica symmetric free energy} \beq \annFE(\alpha) \equiv (\E Z)^{1/n} = 2 (1-2/2^k)^\alpha. \eeq One of the intriguing predictions from the physics analysis \cite{zdeborova2007phase,1742-5468-2008-04-P04004} is that there is a critical value $\alpha_\textup{cond}$ strictly below $\alpha_\textup{sat}$, such that $\FE(\alpha)$ and $\annFE(\alpha)$ agree up to $\alpha=\alpha_\textup{cond}$ and diverge thereafter.
-Since $\annFE$ is analytic, $\FE$ must be non-analytic at $\alpha_\textup{cond}$.
-This is the \emph{condensation} or \emph{Kauzmann transition}, and will be further described below.
-For $\alpha \in (\alpha_\textup{cond},\alpha_\textup{sat})$ it is conjectured that $\FE(\alpha)$ takes a value $\onersbFE(\alpha)$ strictly below $\annFE(\alpha)$.
-The function $\onersbFE(\alpha)$ is explicit, although not extremely simple: it is derived via the heuristic of \emph{one-step replica symmetry breaking} (1\textsc{rsb}), and is presented below in Definition~\ref{d:onersbFE}.
-Our main result is to prove this prediction for large $k$.
+We say the model has \bemph{free energy} $\FE(\alpha)$ if $Z^{1/n}$ converges to $\FE(\alpha)$ in probability as $n\to\infty$. \textit{A~priori}, the limit may not be well-defined.
+If it exists, however, Markov's inequality and Jensen's inequality imply that it must be upper bounded by the \bemph{replica symmetric free energy} \beq \annFE(\alpha) \equiv (\E Z)^{1/n} = 2 \bigg(1-\f{2}{2^k}\bigg)^\alpha\,.\eeq (In this model and in other random regular models, the replica symmetry free energy is the same as the annealed free energy.)
+One of the intriguing predictions from the physics analysis \cite{zdeborova2007phase,1742-5468-2008-04-P04004} is that there is a critical value $\acond$ strictly below $\asat$, such that $\FE(\alpha)$ and $\annFE(\alpha)$ agree up to $\alpha=\acond$ and diverge thereafter.
+In particular, this implies that the function $\FE(\alpha)$ must be non-analytic at $\alpha=\acond$.
+This is the \bemph{condensation transition} (or \emph{Kauzmann transition}), and will be further described below in \S\ref{ss:intro.statphys}.
+For all $0\le\alpha<\asat$, the free energy is predicted to be given by a formula

+The function $\onersbFE(\alpha)$ is quite explicit, although not extremely simple to state; it is formally presented below in Definition~\ref{d:onersbFE}.
+The formula for $\onersbFE(\alpha)$ is derived via the \bemph{one-step replica symmetry breaking} (1\textsc{rsb}) heuristic, discussed further below.
+Our main result is to prove this prediction for large $k$:

-\begin{mainthm} In random regular $k$-\textsc{nae-sat} with $k\ge k_0$, for all $\alpha<\alpha_\textup{sat}(k)$ the free energy $\FE(\alpha)$ exists and equals the predicted value $\onersbFE(\alpha)$. \end{mainthm}
+\begin{mainthm} In random regular $k$-\textsc{nae-sat} with $k\ge k_0$, for all $\alpha<\asat(k)$ the free energy $\FE(\alpha)$ exists and equals the predicted value $\onersbFE(\alpha)$. \end{mainthm}

+\begin{rmk} We allow for $k_0$ to be adjusted as long as it remains an absolute constant (so it need not equal the $k_0$ from \cite{MR3440193}).
+It is assumed throughout the paper that $k\ge k_0$, even when not explicitly stated.
+The following considerations restrict the range of $\alpha=d/k$ that we must consider: \begin{enumerate}[--] \item A convenient upper bound on the satisfiable regime is given by

+This bound is certainly implied by the estimate \eqref{e:alpha.sat.asymptotics} from \cite{MR3440193}, but it follows much more easily and directly from the first moment calculation \eqref{e:annealed.free.energy}.
+Indeed, we see from \eqref{e:annealed.free.energy} that the function $\annFE(\alpha)$ is decreasing in $\alpha$ and satisfies $\annFE(\ars)=1$, so $(\E Z)^{1/n}<1$ for all $\alpha>\ars$.
+Thus, by Markov's inequality, we have that $\P(Z>0) \le \E Z$ tends to zero as $n\to\infty$, i.e., the random problem instance is unsatisfiable with high probability.